dschil138/Fulcrum/README.md

 I find rotary encoders to be very useful, so this keyboard includes two of them. similarly to the key risers, the encoders use an extra "cap" to angle the encoders into a more ergonomic position and to give a little extra clearance so that the rest of the case can remain more low profile.

 ## Word Keys
-In addition to having combos for certain words, there are also a couple words that get their own dedicated key in this layout.
+In addition to having combos for certain words, there are also a couple words that get their own dedicated keys in this layout.

 We type the words "the" and "and" a lot.
 Even more-so when you count them when they appear as part of another word (*the*m, *the*y, or ano*the*r).
 So this keyboard just gives them their own keys.
 You will be surprised how much time this saves!
 Feel great and efficient to type with them.